rayjolt/100-days-of-code/log.md

 **Today's Progress**: Finished studying matrices and vectors at Khan Academy (for now), and am starting back on the machine learning course videos.

 **Thoughts:** I now know a lot more about matrices than I did a few days ago, and the logistic regression algorithm in Andrew Ng's course is starting to make sense.
 I feel I'm making good progress.

+### Day 6: 26 March 2018

+**Today's Progress**: Watched all of the compulsory week 2 videos for the Neural Networks and Deep Learning course.

+**Thoughts:** Today's videos were mostly about Python, which I'm a lot more at home with than the maths.
+Numpy is still new for me though, so it's still not exactly plain sailing.
+Tomorrow I'll be going on to the programming assignment.
+Finally, I'll be writing real code!